Moogsoft/moog-graze/README.md

 ### Create a connection

- Create a connection to the Graze ReST (You need a user with the Grazer role)
+ Create a connection to the Graze REST (You need a user with the Grazer role)

  options is an object containing connection specific settings